Skip to main content

 🌿 Companions Thyme, Rosemary, Beans

 At specialty markets and herb farms, fresh savory runs $8-15/lb.
 Dried winter savory holds its flavor better than most herbs - the resinous compounds are more stable than the volatiles in parsley or basil.
+Once you have an established plant, you have continuous fresh herb with no maintenance beyond an annual cutback.

-CharacteristicWinter savory (S. montana)Summer savory (S. hortensis)
+CharacteristicWinter Savory (S. montana)Summer Savory (S. hortensis)

-LifespanPerennial (zones 5-9)Annual
+LifespanPerennial (Zones 5-9)Annual

-FlavorStronger, more resinous, pepperyMilder, fresher, thyme-adjacent
+FlavorStronger, resinous, pepperyMilder, fresher, thyme-adjacent

 Leaf textureLeathery, slightly stiffSoft, more delicate

-Use freshUse sparingly (intense)Generous use fine
+Use freshUse sparingly - intenseGenerous use is fine

 Use driedExcellent; holds flavorGood